ZijingMao/mpi4py-examples/README.md

 mpirun automatically knowns how many parallel processes have to be started and where they have to be started.

-b) Submit as non-interactive batch-job:
+* Submit as non-interactive batch-job:

 Use